Auguste Perret: Early works (1913–1939)

-His most famous building was the Théâtre des Champs-Élysées a project which he took over from the Art Nouveau architect Henry van de Velde.
+Perret's most famous building was the Théâtre des Champs-Élysées a project which he took over from the Art Nouveau architect Henry van de Velde.
 The facade was simple and decorated only with a sculptural bas-relief by Antoine Bourdelle.
 The corner of the building was smooth and rounded, anticipating the Streamline Moderne style three decades later.
 Thanks to the use of concrete pillars, the interior lobby and the theater itself was vast and open, unobstructed by columns.
 The interior decoration featured works by the modernist artists of the day; a dome by Maurice Denis, paintings by Édouard Vuillard and Jacqueline Marval, and a stage curtain by Ker-Xavier Roussel.